Contents of this page:

 Other interesting sites

-Another interesting site is a message board in Australia.
-A second Australian site includes a section on Berlioz and the scores of several of his vocal works.
+Another is an Australian site includes a section on Berlioz and the scores of several of his vocal works.
 There is also a Berlioz page which is part of a US university and contains some information on the composer and a few of his compositions.
 The site was last updated in 1996.

 There is a page on Berlioz in French where you will find a biography and a few pictures of Berlioz.
 Another page offers a free download of a rare recording of Le chant des chemins de fer (in MP3 and Real Audio formats).